ansani/tabmanager/README.md

 ## Usage

 1. Click on the Tab Manager icon in the toolbar.
-2. A popup window will open displaying all open tabs.
+2. A popup window will open, displaying all open tabs.
 3. Use the checkboxes to select tabs.
 4. Click "CLOSE TABS" to close selected tabs.
 5. Click "RESET" to uncheck all checkboxes.